Offshore performance review system for remote teams

 - Do not rate attitude when the real issue is unclear ownership, missing examples, or no response-time rule.

-- The best review system gives a remote assistant 2 or 3 fixes to make this week, not 20 comments they cannot act on.
+- The best review system gives a remote assistant 2 or 3 fixes this week, not 20 comments.

 Offshore performance reviews go wrong when founders wait 60 or 90 days and then unload every small frustration at once.
 By then, the assistant has learned the wrong standard and the manager has a folder full of examples nobody discussed.

-Use this system for a virtual assistant, operations coordinator, customer support helper, bookkeeper, or offshore admin.
-It keeps feedback short and tied to the next week of execution.
+Use this system for a virtual assistant, operations coordinator, support helper, bookkeeper, or offshore admin.
+It keeps feedback short and tied to next week.

 Five-part offshore scorecard